-Mathew Frischman was sitting in his high school English class when he received a note asking him to report to the student services office.
-When he arrived, Colleen Conniff, OSU's Scholarship Office director, was there to congratulate him on being awarded the coveted presidential scholarship, OSU’s most prestigious award for in-state undergraduates.
-Balloons were released, and in walked his proud parents as well as teachers who had been especially helpful on his academic journey.
+Pre-med student Mathew Frischman was in his high school English class when he received a note asking him to report to the student services office.
+He arrived to receive congratulations on being awarded the coveted presidential scholarship, OSU’s most prestigious award for in-state undergraduates.
+Balloons were released, and in walked his proud parents and teachers who has mentored him in his academic journey.

-Frischman was taken by surprise, but he acknowledges that he’s been a highly motivated high achiever throughout his education.
-He graduated as valedictorian from North Bend High School on the Central Oregon Coast and simultaneously earned an associate degree from Southwest Oregon Community College (SWOCC) in North Bend in spring 2019, an opportunity made possible by a partnership between the high school and the community college that enabled him to take free classes at the college and earn dual credits.
+Frischman graduated as valedictorian from North Bend High School and simultaneously earned an associate degree from Southwest Oregon Community College, an opportunity made possible by a partnership between the high school and the community college.

 Frischman is a biochemistry and molecular biology major with a pre-med option.
 He’s also part of the Honors College and has added a minor in chemistry and a certificate in medical humanities to his academic docket for the next three years.